Whimsy Stick

 3

 Lure stays low.
 You move.
 Wide sweeping arcs, direction changes, occasional hesitations before darting away.
-The dog should be sprinting, cutting, fully committed to the chase.
+The dog should be sprinting, cutting, fully committed.

 Drive activation + physical output